 - It’s easy to use.
 You can allow the iPhone and the computer to sync every 15 minutes, and you have to do nothing to make it work after the initial setup.

 - Handheld Contact runs as its own application, so you can keep your personal life separate from your business life.

-- You can record history from the iPad and it will show up as a “history” in ACT when you get back to the office
+- You can record history from the iPhone and it will show up as a “history” in Act! when you get back to the office

-- You can send SMS (Text Message) from the iPhone and it will record right into ACT history as well.
+- You can send SMS (Text Message) from the iPhone, and it will record right into Act! history

 OK, what are some drawbacks ?